Year C: Seventh Sunday in Ordinary Time

 Discussion Questions:

-2. Where do you struggle with the advice Jesus gives in this gospel passage and how are you opening to transformation in these parts of your life?
+- Where do you struggle with the teaching Jesus gives in this gospel passage and how are you opening to transformation in these parts of your life?

-3. How are the instructions Jesus gives in this gospel on your mind and in your responses as you move through your day?
+- How is what Jesus tells us in this gospel on your mind and in your responses as you move through your day?
 Are these not the A-B-C’s, of following Jesus?

 Biblical Context